francescoes/webpack-boilerplate/README.md

 # Contributing

-- [Open](https://github.com/francescoes/webpack-boilerplate/issues/new) an issue for bugs or features requests
+- [Open](https://github.com/francescoes/webpack-boilerplate/issues/new) an issue for bugs or feature request.
-- Clone the repo, apply you changes and open a pull request
+- Clone the repo, apply you changes and open a pull request.